A man, wearing a blue button-up shirt and khaki pants, sits on a couch and stares at a document in his hands.

 High credit utilization

-Your credit utilization (the amount of your total credit limit that you're using as a percentage) is another category that impacts your credit score.
-If you use too much of your available credit, that may show lenders that you're overextended and that you may have difficulty paying back your debts.
+The percentage of available credit you’re using is another category that impacts your credit score.
+If you use too much, that may show lenders that you're overextended and you might have a difficult time paying back your debts.

 What to do if you have high credit utilization?